 To Make the Meringue:

-Add sugar syrup while the mixer is still running on high; beat until stiff peaks form.
-Keep the mixer running on low speed, and slowly pour the sugar syrup onto the sides of the mixing bowl, but on the meringue, not actually on the bowl.
+- Keep the mixer running on low speed, and slowly pour the sugar syrup towards the sides of the mixing bowl, but on the meringue, not actually on the bowl.
 Just avoid the whip attachment.
 Run the mixer until the temperature of the mixture cools to 80°F, several minutes, 10 or 15, if that's what it takes.
 (The mixture should be close to stiff egg white texture.)

-Add the flavoring of your choosing; add food coloring, if desired (tiny drops at a time); blend well.
+- Add the flavoring of your choosing (including melted chocolate, also added to towards the sides of the bowl); add food coloring, if desired (tiny drops at a time); blend well.

 If your frosting is too runny, allow it rest 20 minutes or so over an ice bath (ice and water), or refrigerate it and whip it again until it becomes stiffer.
 When the frosting is complete, you may refrigerate it if you need a thicker consistency.
 However, watch it closely before it sets too much.